Attention Travelers: SD Travel Festival

 The content below is from the site's archived pages.

 "I had friends who told me they would be attending this convention.
-Since I was on a West Coast swing showing my company's hot tub clients our newest products.
-Every three months or so, I drop by the stores to see what customers are looking for and to show new hot tubs.
+Since I was on a West Coast swing showing my company's clients our newest products.
 I was able to coordinate my trip to San Diego to coincide with the SD Travel Fest so my friends and I could get together.
 I joined them on one of the Sunday Tours Sunday morning, and then we went to Hello Betty Fish House with its great ocean views from its rooftop patio.
-They are always interested in the hot tub products that I sell, even though neither of them owns one, although they do know of people who have switched from traditional bathing to indulging in hot tubs.
-They have told me that they associate them with luxury and relaxation, but I have told them that the marketplace has greatly expanded and is becoming more accessible.
-And now that wellness and self-care are becoming priorities in so many states, hot tubs have also addressed that need.
 After lunch, they caught up with their SD Travel Fest attendees and joined an afternoon tour."
 Elizabeth Tepper

 If you happen upon this site, check out what you missed at the 2014 SD Travel Festival.